 Could you save your child’s life?

-Recent research conducted by Poolwerx reveals that 75% of people surveyed felt they did not have the necessary CPR skills to save a life in an emergency . . . hard to find the humour in that!
+Recent research conducted by Poolwerx reveals that 75% of people surveyed felt they did not have the necessary CPR skills to save a life in an emergency . . .
+37% said they didn't know where to get training and another 34% said their partner knew CPR so they didn't have to!
+Hard to find the humour in those excuses!

 It only takes a few minutes to learn how to save a life.

 A child is four times more likely to survive a drowning if their parents know CPR and start immediately!

 Practicing on a specially designed CPR dummy is one of the best ways to learn resuscitation – any fool can do it!
 So to kick-start April Pools Day, Laurie Lawrence, with his daughter Emma from Kids Alive have put together step-by-step instructional videos on how to administer CPR using these ‘clever’ dummies.

 Please take the time to view them – it’s five minutes out of your life that just might save someone else’s!

 Tammy Richie, mother of three, knows exactly how important CPR is because she resuscitated her son Carson, after she found him face down in the pool when he was 16 months old.

 “It was eight years ago but reliving the moment of finding my son lifeless lying face down in the pool still reduces me to tears to this day.

 I am so passionate about spreading the message about what a vital skill CPR is.